Dustin Fletcher

-Dustin Andrew Fletcher (born 7 May 1975) is a former professional Australian rules footballer who played his entire 23-season career for the Essendon Football Club in the Australian Football League (AFL).
-He is widely acknowledged as one of the finest defenders in the history of the league.
+Dustin Andrew Fletcher (born 7 May 1975) is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
+He is widely acknowledged as one of the finest defenders in the history of the league, and one of only six players in the history of the VFL/AFL competition to play 400 games.
+Fletcher is a member of the Australian Football Hall of Fame, and a Legend in the Essendon Hall of Fame.

 AFL career

 Fletcher was recruited by the Essendon Football Club in the 1992 National Draft.
 He played his first senior game against Carlton in his senior year of high school at Penleigh and Essendon Grammar School.

 Right from the get-go, Fletcher proved to be a highly impactful player.
 At 18 years old, he won a Longest Kick competition, a highly desirable trait that would serve him well for the next 22 years.
 He was a key member of the 1993 premiership team in his first AFL season, a team which is often referred to as the "Baby Bombers".

 Fletcher also played in the 2000 premiership team, a year in which he also won the Crichton Medal as Essendon's best and fairest and was selected in the All-Australian team.